In the News

 And she's just "fine with that" – at least it means people are talking about what has become the New York Democrat's signature issue and one she has found surprising success pushing during Donald Trump's presidency.

 On Monday night, at 9:29 p.m., the Commerce Department announced that it will include a citizenship question in the 2020 Census.
 Secretary Ross decided that a citizenship question would outweigh what he called the "limited potential adverse impacts."
 This is the wrong decision and is certain to lay the groundwork for an inaccurate census count.
+The constitution requires the census to count everybody in the country, not just citizens.
+There is only one opportunity to conduct the decennial census.

 Have you ever wondered what chemicals and other ingredients are in your tampons?